 This calculator converts between the SI units for digital information sizes where the prefix represents a power of ten (kB, MB), and the IEC units where the prefix represents a power of two (KiB, MiB).

-Type a value in any of the boxes and hit the Enter key, press “Update” or click anywhere else on the page to update the other values.
+Type a value in any of the boxes and either hit the Enter key, press “Update,” or click/touch anywhere outside the input field to update the other values.

-The powers of 10 and 2 next to the input boxes are the multipliers to obtain the number of bytes.
+The powers of 10 and 2 next to the input boxes are multipliers to obtain the number of bytes.

 Check “Round Values” to round all numbers to 2 digits after the decimal point.
 Check “Round Up” as well to round every number up to the smallest integer that is large enough to contain the actual value.

 In case you are wondering: yes, two larger units after exabyte (exbibyte) exist.
 They are the ‘zettabyte’ (‘zebibyte’) and ‘yottabyte’ (yobibyte) respectively.

 one megabyte, in nearly all cases an actual value of 220, or 1048576 bytes was meant.
 There was a valid reason why these weird units were used.
 Especially in early computer systems, memory and hard disk sizes were often exact multiples of powers of two due to the way the underlying hardware was constructed.
 Because 210 = 1024, pretty close to 1000, 1024 bytes were referred to as a ‘kilobyte’ and similarly for ‘megabyte’ etc.